Mitigating optimistic bias in entropic risk estimation and optimization: Abstract

 \section{Abstract}

-\\ The entropic risk measure is widely used in high-stakes decision making to account for tail risks associated with an uncertain loss.
-With limited data, the empirical entropic risk estimator, i.e. replacing the expectation in the entropic risk measure with a sample average, underestimates the true risk.
-To mitigate the bias in the empirical entropic risk estimator, we propose a strongly asymptotically consistent bootstrapping procedure.
-The first step of the procedure involves fitting a distribution to the data, whereas the second step estimates the bias of the empirical entropic risk estimator using bootstrapping, and corrects for it.
-Two methods are proposed to fit a Gaussian Mixture Model to the data, a computationally intensive one that fits the distribution of empirical entropic risk, and a simpler one with a component that fits the tail of the empirical distribution.
-As an application of our approach, we study distributionally robust entropic risk minimization problems with type-$\infty$ Wasserstein ambiguity set and apply our bias correction to debias validation performance.
-Furthermore, we propose a distributionally robust optimization model for an insurance contract design problem that takes into account the correlations of losses across households.
-We show that choosing regularization parameters based on the cross validation methods can result in significantly higher out-of-sample risk for the insurer if the bias in validation performance is not corrected for.
-This improvement in performance can be explained from the observation that our methods suggest a higher (and more accurate) premium to homeowners.
+The entropic risk measure is widely used in high-stakes decision-making across economics, management science, finance, and safety-critical control systems because it captures tail risks associated with uncertain losses.
+However, when data are limited, the empirical entropic risk estimator, formed by replacing the expectation in the risk measure with a sample average, underestimates true risk.
+We show that this negative bias grows superlinearly with the standard deviation of the loss for distributions with unbounded right tails.
+We further demonstrate that several existing bias reduction techniques developed for empirical risk either continue to underestimate entropic risk or substantially overestimate it, potentially leading to overly risky or overly conservative decisions.
+To address this issue, we develop a parametric bootstrap procedure that is strongly asymptotically consistent and provides a controlled overestimation of entropic risk under mild assumptions.
+The method first fits a distribution to the data and then estimates the empirical estimator’s bias via bootstrapping.
+We show that the fitted distribution must satisfy only weak regularity conditions, and Gaussian mixture models offer a convenient and flexible choice within this class.
+As an application, we introduce a distributionally robust optimization model for an insurance contract design problem that incorporates correlations in household losses.
+We show that selecting regularization parameters using standard cross-validation can lead to substantially higher out-of-sample risk for the insurer if the validation bias is not corrected.
+Our approach improves performance by recommending higher and more accurate premiums, thereby better reflecting the underlying tail risk.